 Location: Sullom Voe, Shetland Islands, UK

-The SGP occupies an area of approximately 540,000m² and the build required:
+The vast SGP occupies approximately 540,000m² - more than 75 football pitches – and the build required:

-We developed a robust training and competency programme for everyone working on site which included three separate induction programmes:
+To ensure our team acted safely and understood what was expected of them, we developed a robust training and competency programme for everyone working on site, including three separate induction programmes

 In parallel to the work on site, we generated significant engagement with the local Shetland community.
 Our project team was involved in activities such as beach clean-ups and the local “Up Helly Aa” festival.
 We also sponsored “Dogs Against Drugs” to help boost drug detection capability on the island.

 The SGP is capable of supplying energy to two million homes (8% of the UK's gas needs) and has been operating successfully and exporting gas since February 2016.